ShreyaKapoor18/ShreyaKapoor18/README.md

 # Hi there, I'm Shreya Kapoor 👋

 Welcome to my GitHub profile!
 I am a curious researcher at the interface of Cognitive Science and Computer Vision!
 I have a very interdisciplinary research background.
-I have a BSc.
-(H) in Physics from the University of Delhi and an MS in Life Science Informatics from the University of Bonn.
+I have a B.Sc.
+(H) in Physics from the University of Delhi and an M.Sc. in Life Science Informatics from the University of Bonn.
 Currently, I am pursuing a PhD in Cognitive Computer Vision at the Cognitive Computer Vision Lab, at the University of Erlangen-Nuremberg.
 I have worked on various interdisciplinary research projects and am looking for collaborators!

 ## 🚀 About Me